 Oakland, CA – On Tuesday, July 16, 2019, the East Bay Regional Park District Board of Directors unanimously approved Resolution 2019-07-187 calling for an immediate ban on glyphosate use in picnic areas with full elimination in all developed park areas by the end of 2020.
-Glyphosate is currently used as part of the Park District’s pest integration management program for fire ignition prevention and vegetation maintenance around park structures, fences, walkways, parking areas, and in public right-of-way areas including roads, bike paths, and trails.
+Glyphosate is currently used as part of the Park District’s integration pest management program for fire ignition prevention and vegetation maintenance around park structures, fences, walkways, parking areas, and in public right-of-way areas including roads, bike paths, and trails.

 “The Park District has taken large steps over the past two years to reduce glyphosate use and find alternatives,” said East Bay Regional Park District President Ayn Wieskamp.
 “We are proud to be a leader in parkland management.”